What we do / Community Climate & Nature Action / Bristol network and advocates

 Emma Geen

-Climate and Disability Programme Associate
+Climate and Disability Advocate

 Isabel is Climate Action Lead at Windmill Hill City Farm.
 She has 20 years’ experience working in community development, leading programmes and organisations, and raising funds to change lives and create space for nature.
 She recently set-up a pocket park on her street, is Co-Chair of BS3 Community Development and enjoys wild swimming and walking her dog.